Telecommunications

 - There are over 300 national and local cable network operators supplying digital TV, internet and voice telephony services.

-- In 2021, some 90% of Swiss households had a TV set and watched between 2 and 3 hours of television a day.
+- Around 90% of Swiss households have at least one television, which is used for an average of two hours a day.
 On-demand TV is becoming more and more popular, with smart TVs now replacing laptops and PCs for access to streaming services.

 Links